Andrey Rublev: 2017: First ATP title & major quarterfinal, top 50

 Rublev started well in the 2017 ATP World Tour, reaching the second round of the Australian Open after qualifying.
-On the way he beat 60th-ranked Yen-Hsun Lu, but then lost to Andy Murray.
+On the way he beat 60th-ranked Lu Yen-hsun, but then lost to Andy Murray.
 Rublev was successful in some Challenger tournaments.
 He reached the 2017 Open de Rennes Challenger final, losing there to Belarusian Uladzimir Ignatik.
-Again in Quimper, France, Rublev now reached the semifinals, losing to Peter Gojowczyk.
+Again in Quimper, France, Rublev reached the semifinals, losing to Peter Gojowczyk.
 Rublev also reached the semifinals in Irving, Texas.

 The Russian had some success on grass-court tournaments.
 He got into the quarterfinals of the Halle Open, losing there to his compatriot Karen Khachanov in a tight match.
-In the next tournament, the Wimbledon Championships, Rublev could reach round two, losing there to Albert Ramos-Vinolas.
+In the next tournament, the Wimbledon Championships, Rublev could reach round two, losing there to Albert Ramos Viñolas.
 Despite losing in the qualification round, Rublev as lucky loser reached his first ATP singles final at the Umag Open, beating in the quarterfinals defending champion Fabio Fognini.
 In the final, he beat Paolo Lorenzi in straight sets to win his first ATP singles title.
 It was the seventh time that a lucky loser would win a tournament, the last tennis player doing so at that time was Rajeev Ram in 2009 Hall of Fame Tennis Championships.
-He reached the top 50 at World No. 49 on 24 July 2017.
+He reached the top 50 at world No. 49, on 24 July 2017.

 Rublev went on to compete at the 2017 US Open as a direct entrant.
 He grabbed his first win against top-10 player, beating No. 9 Grigor Dimitrov in straight sets and made it through to the quarterfinals, beating David Goffin in the fourth round in straight sets.
 Rublev lost in straight sets to world No. 1 and eventual champion, Rafael Nadal, in the quarterfinals.

-He qualified for the Next Generation ATP Finals in Milan and made it into the finals, but lost to Hyeon Chung.
+He qualified for the Next Generation ATP Finals in Milan and made it into the finals, but lost to Chung Hyeon.

 2018: First Masters doubles final

 Rublev commenced the 2018 season in Doha, where he went to the final, eventually losing in straight sets to Gaël Monfils.

 Next, he reached the round of 32 of the Australian Open, where he was seeded for the first time in a Grand Slam event at No. 30, but lost to third seed Grigor Dimitrov, in four sets.

 Rublev continued his run of good form by reaching back-to-back quarterfinals in Montepellier and Rotterdam, losing to Jo-Wilfried Tsonga and Grigor Dimitrov, respectively.
-The Russian then had a first round exit in Acapulco, losing to David Ferrer.
-He did not compete at the 2018 French Open or 2018 Wimbledon due to a back injury he sustained at the Monte Carlo Masters where he lost in the third round to Dominic Thiem after having had a match point.
+The Russian then had a first-round exit in Acapulco, losing to David Ferrer.
+He did not compete at the 2018 French Open or 2018 Wimbledon due to a back injury he sustained at the Monte-Carlo Masters where he lost in the third round to Dominic Thiem after having had a match point.

-Later in the season after returning to active play he lost to Frenchman Jeremy Chardy in the first round of the US Open.
+Later in the season after returning to active play he lost to Frenchman Jérémy Chardy in the first round of the US Open.